 For most children, being active is part of development.
-Crawling and then walking are important physical milestones, and for young children, being on the go is a daily activity.
+Crawling and walking are important physical milestones, and for young children, being on-the-go is a daily activity.

 As children get older, the amount of physical activity they do can start to decrease as other more sedentary activities take over.
-Recent Government reports show that although only about 5% of 2-5 year olds are sedentary for more than six hours per day, by the age of 13 around 20% of children are sedentary for more than six hours per day.
-Weekends show them being even less active, with around 35% of 13-15 year olds being sedentary for more than six hours.
+Recent government reports show that although only about 5 per cent of 2-5 year olds are sedentary for more than six hours a day, by the age of 13, around 20 per cent of children are sedentary for more than six hours a day.
+Weekends show them being even less active, with around 35 per cent of 13-15 year olds being sedentary for more than six hours.

 How much exercise should my child be getting?

-The latest NHS guidelines say that to maintain a basic level of health, children and young people aged 5 to 18 should do at least 60 minutes of physical activity every day, ranging from moderate activity (such as cycling and playground activities) to vigorous activity (such as running) and active sports (like tennis or football) which will get the heart pumping harder.
-In addition, on at least three days per week, these activities should involve exercises to strengthen muscles, such as gymnastics, rope or tree climbing, and exercises for strong bones such as running and jumping, games such as hopscotch and skipping with a rope.
+The latest NHS guidelines say that to maintain a basic level of health, children and young people aged five to 18 should do at least one hour of physical activity every day, ranging from moderate activity (such as cycling and playground activities) to vigorous activity (such as running) and active sports (like tennis or football), which will get the heart pumping harder.
+In addition, three days a week, these activities should involve exercises to strengthen muscles, such as gymnastics, rope or tree climbing, and exercises for strong bones (running and jumping), games such as hopscotch and skipping with a rope.
 Muscle strength is necessary for daily activities, and to build and maintain strong bones, regulate blood sugar and blood pressure, and help maintain a healthy weight.
 Bone-strengthening activities promote bone growth and strength.

-Currently, children are far from achieving these targets – latest studies show that only 23% of boys and 20% of girls are actually meeting them.
+Currently, children are far from achieving these targets – latest studies show that only 23 per cent of boys and 20 per cent of girls are actually meeting them.